Skip to content

 A Wealth Tax Might Not Be Constitutional

 Some critics have suggested that a wealth tax would be unconstitutional.
-The Constitution says that direct taxes must be apportioned by state population and it may not be feasible to do so with a wealth tax.
-An 1895 ruling by the Supreme Court stated that an income tax was a direct tax and would therefore need to be apportioned to be valid.
-It took ratification of the 16th Amendment in 1913 to allow the Congress to impose an income tax.
-Although a number of scholars have insisted that the wealth tax is constitutional, the ultimate ruling on the issue is unclear.
+The Constitution says that direct taxes must be apportioned by state population, and it may not be feasible to do so with a wealth tax.
+An 1895 ruling by the Supreme Court stated that an income tax was a direct tax and would, therefore, need to be apportioned to be valid.
+It took ratification of the 16th Amendment in 1913 to allow Congress to impose an income tax.
+Although a number of scholars have insisted that a wealth tax would be constitutional, the ultimate ruling on the issue is unclear.

 How Have Wealth Taxes Worked in Other Countries?

-A number of European countries have implemented versions of a wealth tax with varying degrees of success.
-In 1990, 12 member nations of the Organisation for Economic Cooperation and Development (OECD) had net wealth taxes.
-By the end of 2018, just three member countries (Norway, Spain, and Switzerland) still imposed an annual net wealth tax, while Belgium, Italy, and the Netherlands levy wealth taxes on certain assets but not on total net worth.
+A number of countries have implemented versions of a wealth tax with varying degrees of success.
+In 1994, 12 member nations of the Organisation for Economic Cooperation and Development (OECD) had net wealth taxes.
+By the end of 2022, just four member countries (Colombia, Norway, Spain, and Switzerland) still imposed an annual net wealth tax.
 An OECD report explains that net wealth taxes are much less common than they used to be among member countries because of administrative difficulties, noncompliance, and undesired emigration; such issues ultimately led countries like Austria, Finland, Germany, and Sweden to repeal their wealth tax laws.

 The revenues raised from wealth taxes in those countries represented relatively modest proportions of their total revenues.
-Spain’s wealth tax accounted for 0.5 percent of total revenues in 2018, while Norway’s wealth tax accounted for 1.5 percent of revenues.
-Switzerland’s wealth tax made up 4.8 percent of total revenues in 2018; however, that is due to lower exemption thresholds and a comparatively high percentage range depending on the locality.
-As a comparison, the amount of revenues raised by the Swiss wealth tax in 2018 equaled 1.3 percent of GDP; if the United States were able to achieve the same percentage, it would equal roughly $263 billion in 2018, which is $58 billion more than the government raised from the corporate income tax in 2018.
+Colombia’s wealth tax failed to generate even 0.1 percent of revenues as a percentage of the nation’s GDP.
+Spain’s wealth tax amounted to 0.2 percent of the nation’s GDP in 2022, while Norway’s wealth tax amounted to 0.5 percent of GDP.
+Switzerland’s wealth tax made reached 1.4 percent of GDP in 2022; however, that is due to lower exemption thresholds and a comparatively high percentage range depending on the locality.
+As a comparison, if the United States were able to achieve the same percentage, it would equal roughly $354 billion in 2022, which would have boosted revenues that year by 7 percent.

 Conclusion

-Most economists agree that the tax system is a useful vehicle for addressing the nation’s income and wealth inequality, but disagree on an optimal approach.
-The OECD concluded its report noting that “from both an efficiency and equity perspective, there are limited arguments for having a net wealth tax in addition to broad-based personal capital income taxes and well-designed inheritance and gift taxes.”
+Most economists agree that the tax system is useful for addressing the nation’s income and wealth inequality, but disagree on an optimal approach.
+The OECD noted that “from both an efficiency and equity perspective, there are limited arguments for having a net wealth tax in addition to broad-based personal capital income taxes and well-designed inheritance and gift taxes.”

-While the debate surrounding the merits and pitfalls of a wealth tax is likely to go on, the national debt continues to rise to historic levels, highlighting the need for bold and creative policy solutions that address the country’s systemic inequalities while also putting the nation on a sustainable course for the future.
+While the debate surrounding the merits and pitfalls of a wealth tax ebbs and flows, the national debt continues to rise to historic levels, highlighting the need for lawmakers to consider the wide range of spending and revenue policy solutions that can help put the nation on a sustainable course for the future.

 Image credit: Photo by Getty Images